-Looking for an interesting Fall 2025 course to add to your schedule?
+Looking for an interesting Spring 2026 course to add to your schedule?

 Check out the courses below offered through the School of Management and Labor Relations!
-Open to all undergraduate students, no prerequisites.
+Most of these courses are open to all undergraduate students with no prerequisites.

 Human Resource Management (533)

-Check out all of our undergraduate courses offered for Fall on the Rutgers Schedule of Classes (direct link for 533)
+Check out all of our undergraduate courses offered for Spring 2026 on the Rutgers Schedule of Classes (direct link for 533)

 Taught by Prof. Ryan Greenbaum

 Are you a sports fan?
-Do you get frustrated at how some of the players on your teams perform and wonder why the teams pay some of these athletes the huge salaries they do?
+Do you wonder why the teams pay some of these athletes the huge salaries they do?
 Join us as we dig deeper on organizational strategies, compensation, performance evaluations, and more from a sports perspective.
-This is a fun approach that uses fantasy football and active discussions to learn valuable HRM functions that are used in the sports world and everyday life.
+This is a fun, discussion-filled class to learn valuable HRM functions that are used in the ever-changing sports world and everyday life.

 Taught by Instr.
 Suneet Bhatt